Unreal Engine 5: Nanite

 A major feature of Unreal Engine 5 is Nanite, a virtualized geometry system that allows developers to use photogrammetry and other high-detail meshes in their games without significant performance impact.
 Traditionally, artists had to create multiple models for different levels of detail (LoDs) and generate normal maps for finer details.
 Nanite automatically manages LoDs by scaling models dynamically based on draw distance, screen resolution, and performance requirements.
-It utilizes a hierarchical structure, allowing different parts of a single mesh to render at varying levels of detail.
+It partitions meshes into a set of 128-triangle clusters called meshlets, allowing different parts of a single mesh to render at varying levels of detail.
+(Note: Karis himself does not use the term meshlet, which is an industry term that describes this data structure.)
 Nanite is compatible with many 3D model formats, including ZBrush sculpts and CAD models, enabling developers to directly import film-quality assets without manual optimization.
 According to Epic Games' Brian Karis, one of the significant innovations in Nanite is its ability to stitch edges between different automatically generated LoDs seamlessly, ensuring that no cracks appear at boundaries.
 In its initial release, Nanite was only compatible with static meshes.

 Unreal Engine 5 takes advantage of the high-speed solid-state storage in next-generation hardware in order to stream assets into memory as they are needed.
 Epic Games CEO Tim Sweeney emphasized that this storage speed allows developers to "bring in [a game's] geometry and display it despite it not all fitting in memory," eliminating traditional loading screens and enabling seamless transitions between varying levels of detail as objects move closer to the player.
 Additionally, UE5 provides a way to divide large maps into smaller partitions called "World Partition," which decreases the amount of the level needed to be loaded.